DanielXMoore/Civet/README.md

 coffeeIsnt     (`isnt` -> `!==`)
 coffeeNot      (`not` -> "!") (currently doesn't support `not instanceof`, `not of`) coffeeOf       (`a of b` -> `a in b`, `a in b` -> `b.indexOf(a) >= 0`, `a not in b` -> `b.indexOf(a) < 0`)
-coffeeWordAssignment (Allow `and=`, `or=`)
 ```

 You can use these with `"civet coffeeCompat"` to opt in to all or use them bit by bit with `"civet coffeeComment coffeeEq coffeeInterpolation"`.
-Another posibility is to slowly remove them to provide a way to migrate files a little at a time `"civet coffeeCompat -coffeeBooleans -coffeeComment -coffeeEq"`.
+Another possibility is to slowly remove them to provide a way to migrate files a little at a time `"civet coffeeCompat -coffeeBooleans -coffeeComment -coffeeEq"`.
 Both camel case and hyphens work when specifying options `"civet coffee-compat"`.
 More options will be added over time until 97+% compatibility is achieved.

 Using Civet in your Node.js Environment